Skip to main content

 Run move-out as a defensible sequence: evidence capture, deductions, compliant delivery, and closeout log.
 Start by comparing move-out condition evidence to move-in records, then separate normal wear from chargeable damage.
 If your jurisdiction gives a pre-inspection right, include that written notice in your offboarding packet.
 California is an example: tenants must be told in writing they can request a pre-inspection.

 Prepare deductions with itemized support, not broad labels.
 California requires an itemized statement of what was deducted and why; if deductions exceed $125.00, invoices/receipts are generally required, with a 14-day follow-up for receipts after good-faith estimates.
 Oregon provides a different model: written accounting stating the basis of the claim within 31 days after tenancy termination and possession delivery.
 California uses 21 days for return or statement after move-out.
-Keep jurisdiction-specific controls as Add current deadline after verification for the property location.
+Keep the property-location deadline and evidence standard in your control sheet.

 Your lease has to do more than sound complete.
 Before you sign, set each clause so it is state-valid, enforceable, and usable by your local team when notice, payment, access, or court issues arise.